 ES Figure 2 illustrates that the emission shares of the various greenhouse gases are similar for the full time period.
 CO_2 accounts for the largest share of emissions, while CH_4 , N_2O and F-Gases are only minor contributors.
 Emissions have increased after 1990, reaching a maximum in 2006.
 From then onwards, a decreasing trend starts to develop, still showing fluctuations driven by the varying temperatures of winter seasons and fuel prices.
-In 2021, emissions have slightly increased compared to the previous year 2020 (excluding LULUCF categories).
+In 2022, emissions have decreased compared to the previous reporting year 2021 (excluding LULUCF categories).